 In this post, we will answer all your questions about height requirements at Disney World including a full list of all the rides that require a minimum height and those that don’t.
 We will cover:

 - Magic Kingdom Height Requirements

 - Animal Kingdom Height Requirements

 - What to do if your child doesn’t meet the minimum height requirements

 Our suggestion to parents is to measure the kids in your group when you are at home, before your trip starts.
 That way you can look at the list and will know which attractions they can ride and which ones will have to wait until next time.

 Also, don’t forget to sign up for our FREE Weekly E-Mail Newsletter.
-There we bring you the latest updates in the parks as well as vacation planning tips.
-You can sign up here: Join our E-Mail Newsletter
+There we bring you the latest updates to ride height requirements as well as our best Disney vacation planning tips.
+You can sign up here: Join our E-Mail Newsletter!

 Why Do Rides Have Height Requirements?